Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

   name: 'extResourcesDeploymentName'
   extensionConfigs: {
     k8s: {
+      auth: {
         // NOTE: ❌'s and ❔'s only apply to stacks based deployments.
 Regular deployments should be able to use any
         // valid Bicep expression.
         ✅ kubeConfig: aksCluster.listClusterAdminCredential().kubeconfigs[0].value
         ✅ kubeConfig: kv.getSecret(...)
         ❌ kubeConfig: loadFileContent('kubeconfig.txt')
         ❌ kubeConfig: secureParam
         ❌ kubeConfig: nonSecureParam
         ✅ kubeConfig: boolParam ? ... : aksCluster.listClusterAdminCredential().kubeconfigs[0].value // allowable, so
         long as the branches that can be travelled down after short-circuiting are an allowable expression ❌ kubeConfig: userDefinedFunctionCall()
+      }
     }
   }
   params: {